jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Necrophidius.md

 RacialMods: +12 Stealth
 Languages:
 SQ:
+SpecialAbilities:
-SpecialAbilities: Dance of Death (Ex) A necrophidius can entrance opponents by swaying back and forth as a full-round action.
+  Dance of Death (Ex): >
+    A necrophidius can entrance opponents by swaying back and forth as a full-round action.
 All creatures within 30 feet who can see the necrophidius when it uses its dance of death must succeed on a DC 15 Will save or be dazed for 2d4 rounds.
 This is a mind-affecting effect.
 The save DC is Constitution-based and includes a +4 racial bonus.
+  Paralysis (Su): >
-Paralysis (Su) Any living creature that is bitten by a necrophidius must succeed on a DC 13 Fortitude save or be paralyzed for 1d4 rounds.
+    Any living creature that is bitten by a necrophidius must succeed on a DC 13 Fortitude save or be paralyzed for 1d4 rounds.
 The save DC is Constitution-based and includes a +2 racial bonus.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: